Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Assignments/ProjectSpecifications.md

 - Add an *Edit* button on the Main Screen and/or the Trip Detail Screen that puts the table view into edit mode; this provides the user with another way of deleting elements.
 - Synchronize all Trips and Waypoints with your Server - this should include user authentication so that persisted data is user specific.
 - Use Keychain to store the user's password, maybe try the sync with iCloud feature.
+- Include unit testing for at least one module.

 ## Project evaluation criteria